szerhej/gfpublish/car-rental/README.txt

 Activating the 'Book' button it changes the screen in edit mode.
 Filling the required fields the booking can be saved.
 One car type can be booked more times for the same period depending on how many cars are available from that type.
+It only checks if the car is booked for period but does not give time for cleaning/maintenance process between bookings.
 In case of any errors error message is displayed.
-Message does not have error code but it can be extended.
+Message does not have error code (but it can be extended later).

 Build Application